 The Yamaha NS-IC800WH has a thin grille with a very slim edge which practically becomes invisible after you install it.
 It is also magnetic, which goes a long way to ensure a firm grip upon installation.
 On the other hand, the grille in the Polk RC80i model is a little thinker.

-Despite this, both grilles are designed in such a way that they can be painted in any colour to fit into their background, so both of these speakers will disappear in any room that they have been installed
+Despite this, both grilles are designed in such a way that they can be painted in any color to fit into their background, so both of these speakers will disappear in any room that they have been installed

 In the Yamaha NS-IC800WH model, the installation is easy with large mounting clamps having a non-slip thread to ensure that there is a firm grip.